metatensor/metatrain/docs/src/getting-started/usage.rst

     metatensor-models eval

-Besides the trained `model` you will also have to provide a file containing the structure and possible target values for evaluation.
+Besides the trained `model`, you will also have to provide a file containing the structure and possible target values for evaluation.
 The structure of this ``eval.yaml`` is exactly the same as for a dataset in the ``options.yaml`` file.